Seattle Kraken: First seasons (2021–present)

-In July 2024, the team made history by hiring Jessica Campbell as the NHL's first female assistant coach.
+In July 2024, the team hired Jessica Campbell as the NHL's first female coach.
+In September of that year, the team promoted Justin Rogers to the role of head trainer, which made him the first openly gay man to be a head trainer in the NHL.
 In October, the Kraken named Jordan Eberle the second captain in franchise history.
-During their fourth season the Kraken missed the playoffs for a second consecutive season with a 35–41–6 record, they finished seventh in their division.
+During their fourth season the Kraken missed the playoffs for a second consecutive season with a 35–41–6 record, finishing seventh in their division.
 On April 21, following the end of the season, head coach Dan Bylsma was fired after one season with the team.
-A day later the team announced that general manager Ron Francis was being promoted to president of hockey operations and that the team had hired Jason Botterill to take over as general manager, Botterill had previously been the general manager of the Buffalo Sabres.
-Just over a month later the team hired Lane Lambert as their third head coach on May 29.
+A day later the team announced that general manager Ron Francis was being promoted to president of hockey operations and that the team had hired Jason Botterill to take over as general manager.
+The team hired Lane Lambert as their third head coach on May 29.
+However, the Kraken still struggled during the 2025–26 season, finishing with a record of 34–37–11 for 79 points, placing sixth in their division.